ssamadgh/PhotoScroller_Completed_Sample_Code_Part_I/README.md

 # Designing Apps with Scroll Views _ Part I
-### Based on apple WWDC 2010 Designing Apps with Scroll Views
+### Based on Apple WWDC 2010 Designing Apps with Scroll Views

 This is the completed sample code of Designing Apps with Scroll Views _ Part I tutorial.
 In this tutorial you learn how to make a view to zoom in/out your photo or scroll on it.